 First you will need to find or create a diaper pattern.
 There are many great free cloth diaper patterns available on the web.
 Just do a search for "free cloth diaper pattern" or "free diaper pattern" and find the one that you like the best.
 I recommend the one by Ottobre (http://www.ottobredesign.com/en/print/pdf/vaippa_en.pdf).

-Once you have the diaper pattern then you need to decide rather you want to make a water proof (this is called an All-In-One, AIO) or if you want to use plastic pants over your cloth diaper.
+Once you have the diaper pattern then you need to decide if you want to make a waterproof (this is called an All-In-One, AIO) or if you want to use plastic pants over your cloth diaper.
 An AIO has a water proof barrier in the middle (the shower curtain in this case) that makes it work like a regular diaper.
 Make sure that all of your materials have been washed and dried and are ready to use.

 Now your diaper is ready to use.
 When you wash your diapers do a rinse cycle and then wash and rinse again using the hottest water setting possible.
 Do not wash your diapers with your regular laundry and never ever use fabric softener.
 This makes them lose their absorbency.
 You can either hang them up to dry or through them in the drier.
 AIO will do better air drying.